smaffer/espvgax2/README.md

       ESPVGAX2::begin();
     }”

-Or, if you prefer, you can create your instance, but keep in mind that cannot be more than one ESPVGAX2 instance at a time:
+Or, if you prefer, you can create your instance, but keep in mind that, for now, cannot be more than one ESPVGAX2 instance at a time:

     ESPVGAX2 vga;